voostindie/vincents-productivity-suite-for-alfred/README.md

 There's no point enabling this plugin when you keep your notes in Bear.
 It won't show up in that case, because there are no files on disk that Marked can open.

-### BitBar
+### BitBar / SwiftBar

-In case you enable the BitBar action that's triggered when the focus changes (see below), you can override the name that the BitBar will show as a label.
+In case you enable the BitBar or SwiftBar action that's triggered when the focus changes (see below), you can override the label that's shown in the menubar.
 By default it's the name of the area.

 The configuration for BitBar looks as follows: